-When you live with a house bunny there are going to be times when you need to restrict access to a room or through a doorway.
-This is where many bunny moms have discovered using a pet gate can come in very handy.
+When you live with a house bunny there are going to be times when you need to restrict access to a room or through a doorway to your bunny.
+This is where many bunny parents have discovered using a pet gate can come in very handy.

 In this guide we show you how a bunny gate can be used to help make areas of your home off limits, like a kitchen where your bunny could get underfoot, a bedroom where you bunny has a habit of peeing on your bed or a door leading outside to prevent an escape.